XhmikosR/notepad2-mod/Readme-mod.txt

 * Support for bookmarks
 * Option to mark all occurrences of a word
 * Word auto-completion
-* Syntax highlighting support for AutoHotkey, AutoIt3, Bash, CMake, Inno Setup, LaTeX, Lua, NSIS, Ruby, and Tcl scripts
+* Syntax highlighting support for AutoHotkey, AutoIt3, AviSynth, Bash, CMake, Inno Setup, LaTeX, Lua, NSIS, Ruby, and Tcl scripts

 Supported Operating Systems:
 * Windows 2000 (when compiled with WDK)